Agentum07/Agentum07/README.md

 I'm Abhi, CS Undergraduate student at National University of Singapore!
 I have just gotten into ML and Data Science and am learning the basics right now.
 If you have any datasets/advice for me on how to practice, drop me an email or text me at [LinkedIn](https://www.linkedin.com/in/abhishek-gupta-944149198/)

+## Current Projects
+1. **SmartNus**
+Modified an AddressBook desktop app into an app to store different types questions for students to read during their revision.
+Using Java, JavaFX and Gradle in the project.
+The git repository can be found [here](https://github.com/AY2122S1-CS2103T-F12-1/tp)

+## Past Projects

+1. **Bhutu - personal assistant chatbot**
+Designed a personal assistant chatbot to keep track of tasks like events, deadlines or to-dos using software engineering principles.
+Added JavaFX GUI and Gradle to automate project builds.
+Done as the Independent Project under CS2103T (Software Engineering).